jbarkie/betbot/README.md

 ### Endpoints

 - `/users/me`: Returns the user that is currently logged in.
-- `/nba/games`: Returns a list of today's NBA games with their respective odds.
+- `/nba/games?date={yyyy-mm-dd}`: Returns a list of NBA games and respective betting odds for a given date.
+- `/mlb/games?date={yyyy-mm-dd}`: Returns a list of MLB games and respective betting odds for a given date.
 - `/login`: Authenticates an existing user.
 - `/register`: Register an account.